 Matriculation onto the Master’s Degree Programme is subject to the possession of the above requirements.

-Minimum credit requirements (ECTS): 60 ECTS in the following scientific-disciplinary sectors; of which the candidate must possess at least 6 ECTS from each of the 3 fields
+Students who have graduated in a different class must have earned 60 credits broken down in the following scientific-disciplinary sectors (of which the candidate must possess at least 6 ECTS from each of the 3 fields):

 Field of the disciplines of Mathematics, Physics, IT and Statistics